 EnDev is a global leader in monitoring and counting energy access connections.
 Yet, it lacks clear rules to validate reported numbers and assumed reduction factors.
-We recommend EnDev to close this gap by (i) focussing monitoring on its accountability function regarding the - additional and sustainable - access to modern energy services provided, and not simultaneously seek to learn about the socio-economic impact of EnDev's interventions; (ii) systematically conduct simple surveys before and after interventions; (iii) systematically conduct simple sustainability studies for all projects a few years after the intervention has ended; and (iv) conducting random independent audits on country projects.
+We recommend EnDev to close this gap by (i) focussing monitoring on its accountability function regarding the - additional and sustainable - access to modern energy services provided, and not simultaneously seek to learn about the socio-economic impact of EnDev's interventions; (ii) systematically conduct simple surveys before and after interventions; (iii) systematically conduct simple surveys before and after the intervention has ended; and (iv) conducting random independent audits on country projects.
 To achieve cost-neutrality, we recommend EnDev to abstain from conducting expensive impact evaluation studies with its own budget and instead pursue (third-party financed) partnerships with academic institutions to conduct flagship impact evaluations.